 At Triborough GI we know that living with irritable bowel syndrome (IBS) is frustrating, especially when it comes to mealtimes.
-You often can’t enjoy your meal because you’re so worried about whether your food choices will trigger an episode of bloating, gas, cramps, diarrhea or constipation.
+You often can’t enjoy your meal because you’re so worried about whether your food choices will trigger an episode of bloating, gas, cramps, diarrhea, or constipation.

 You’re not alone.
 An estimated 10 to 15 percent of people have IBS, which is twice as common in women, and it often goes undiagnosed.
 While the exact cause of irritable bowel syndrome is unknown, it’s clear that multiple factors – including the foods you eat – play a role in exacerbating symptoms.
 If you’re looking at diets to help relieve IBS symptoms, here’s some advice on foods that may be easier on your digestive system and foods to avoid with IBS.